LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    supported using Logtalk compilation hooks and developer tools.

 **extends**
-   There is no ``extends`` keyword in Logtalk.
-Class inheritance is indicated using *specialization* relations.
-Moreover, the *extends* relation is used in Logtalk to indicate protocol, category, or prototype extension.
+   There is no ``extends keyword`` in Logtalk.
+Class inheritance is indicated using *specialization relations*.
+Moreover, the *extends relation* is used in Logtalk to indicate protocol, category, or prototype extension.

 **interface**
-   Logtalk uses the term *protocol* with the same meaning.
+   Logtalk uses the term :term:`protocol` with the same meaning.

 **callback method**
+   Logtalk supports :ref:`event-driven programming <events_events>`,
-   Logtalk supports *event-driven programming*, the most common use context of callback methods.
+   the most common use context of callback methods.

 **class method**
    Class methods may be implemented in Logtalk by using a metaclass for